d-goldin/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 and additional tool `cntr`.

 It's actually harder to replicate the build using this approach, but it's nevertheless good to know when you suspect issues due to the sandbox.
 For all other issues the other approaches outlined are probably simpler to troubleshoot most problems.

-To use this, we simply can add `pkgs.breakpointHook` to our [`nativeBuildInputs`](https://github.com/d-goldin/nix-drv-1p/blob/master/breakpoint/default.nix#L8).
+To use this, we can add `pkgs.breakpointHook` to our [`nativeBuildInputs`](https://github.com/d-goldin/nix-drv-1p/blob/master/breakpoint/default.nix#L8).

 ```
 > nix-build -K -E '(import <nixpkgs> {}).callPackage ./breakpoint/default.nix {}'
 [...]
+ping -c 1 127.0.0.1
+ping: socket: Operation not permitted
 make: *** [Makefile:3: hello] Error 1
 build failed in buildPhase with exit code 2
 To attach install cntr and run the following command as root:

    cntr attach -t command cntr-/nix/store/8l7dfzczkfl984lfn1vgx1wgfxi03g77-hello-0.0.1

 ```

 ```